Patrick Herrmann

 Patrick Herrmann (born 12 February 1991) is a German former professional footballer who played as a right winger.

-He spent his entire professional career with Bundesliga club Borussia Mönchengladbach.
+Having been a youth graduate of Borussia Mönchengladbach, he spent his entire professional career with the club in the Bundesliga, making his debut in 2010 all the way up to his retirement in 2024 aged 33.

 Club career

 Born in Saarbrücken, Herrmann began playing football at FC Uchtelfangen based in nearby Illingen.
 At the age of 13 he joined 1.
 FC Saarbrücken, before transferring to Borussia Mönchengladbach in the summer of 2008.

 On 16 January 2010, Herrmann made his first team debut, appearing as a substitute in a Bundesliga match against VfL Bochum.
 Gladbach scored less than a minute later, with Herrmann providing the assist for fellow debutant Fabian Bäcker, but went on to lose the match 2–1.
 Herrmann appeared 13 times in the second half of the 2009–10 season, and was rewarded with a new contract, keeping him at the club until 2014.
-He signed a contract to 2019.
-In May 2019 he further extended his contract till 2022.
+On 1 April 2015, he signed a contract to 2019.

+In May 2019, Herrmann further extended his contract until 2022.

 On 25 April 2024, Herrmann announced that he would retire at the end of the season, with teammate Tony Jantschke also later announcing his retirement from football.